physics-paul/trading-strategy/README.md

 4.3.
 Regress the Set of Returns to Fama-French 5-factors 5.1.
 Forecast the Fama-French 5-Factors
 6.1.
 Estimate Returns From Forecast of Fama-French 5-Factors 7.1.
-Forecast the Standard Deviation Using the Garch Model 8.1.
+Forecast the Standard Deviation Using the GARCH Model 8.1.
 Determine the Maximum Amount to Invest in Bonds 9.1.
 Calculate the Mean-Variance Optimal Portfolio 9.2.
 Determine the Optimal Number of Shares